christofhunte/osticket-prereqs/README.md

 <h1>osTicket: Prerequisites and Installation</h1>
 <br>
 This is a guide for setting up the prerequisites and installing osTicket, an open-source help desk ticketing system.
-It details the configuration of a Windows 10 virtual machine in Azure, and the installation of necessary software like IIS, PHP Manager, MySQL, and osTicket.
-The guide goes through the installation process for users setting up osTicket in a virtualized environment.

 <br>
 <h2>Environments and Technologies Used</h2>